paralect/Paralect.Config/README.md

 </table>

 <p>
 Settings Folder has only one configuration file named App.config.
-Content of this file is a plain .NET <appSettings /> section.
+Content of this file is a plain .NET `<appSettings>` section.
 Here is a simple App.config file:
 </p>